 This article will assist you to understand your greyhound better and avoid any potential risk of your greyhound trying to bite someone.
 Regardless of size, breed, age or disposition, all dogs can bite if provoked and there is the potential for serious injury.
 This article is relevant to all breeds of dog not just greyhounds.

 While greyhounds are known for their placid and quiet nature, they are not immune to the factors that can lead to biting.

-These usually inter-relate that lead a dog to bite include: heredity (breed), early experience, socialisation and training, health and the behaviour of the bite victim.
+Factors that usually inter-relate that lead a dog to bite include: heredity (breed), early experience, socialisation, training, health of the dog and the behaviour of the person who ends up being bitten.

-When a greyhound becomes stressed, anxious, afraid or overexcited, there is the potential that it may bite.
+When a dog becomes stressed, anxious, afraid or overexcited, there is the potential that it may bite.

-Understanding your greyhound’s body language is integral to preventing this from occurring.
+Understanding your dog’s body language is integral to preventing this from occurring.

 1. Looking away: The greyhound is communicating that it is anxious and wishes to avoid interaction by initially turning its head and looking away.
 It is best to take notice of this and allow the greyhound the space it is requesting.
 If you notice a direct ‘hard’ stare or the greyhound makes eye contact following attempted avoidance the greyhound may be preparing to bite.